1. Home

 1. Calculate your drive time to the bridge;

-2. Plan your trip, so you won't get to the bridge at the worst possible hour; and
+2. Leave home early or late enough so you won't be approaching the bridge at the worst possible hour; and

-3. Tune into a reliable traffic report along the way.
+3. Keep your eye on a reliable traffic report along the way.

 Alternate Routes to Cape Cod